 “Currently, this technology is offered only by Goodyear.
 The DOR system is compatible with any vehicle or tyre brand; however, we offer it as a bundled service at no additional cost only for Goodyear tyre customers,” he adds.

 Goodyear is expanding these services with the introduction of RFID chips in tyres and a tyre management software.

 “Goodyear will be the first company in the MEA region to embed RFID as standard in the Omnitrac S steer tyres.
 The 24-inch model with RFID will be available this year.
 Customers will have the flexibility to buy any RFID reader and measure parameters such as serial number, size and pattern, but not temperature and pressure.
-We have also launched a tyre management software, and online system for complete management of tyre inventory, utilisation and replacement,” says Saghier.
+We have also launched a tyre management software for complete management of tyre inventory, utilisation and replacement,” says Saghier.